logicalclocks/hops-docs/docs/installation_guide/platforms/cloud.rst

 We recommend the following setup that includes six NodeGroups, and requires at least 4 nodes to be deployed:

 #.
 Elasticsearch
 #.
-Hopsworks, Zeppelin, MySQL Server, NDB Mgmt Server
+Hopsworks, MySQL Server, NDB Mgmt Server
 #.
 HDFS NameNode, MySQL Server
 #.
 YARN ResourceManager, MySQL Server
 #.
 NDB Data Node